 Not only is the radish nutritious, but it can offer some important health benefits.
 For instance, the radish is known to help inhibit sugar absorption in your body.4

 So, are you ready to work the radish into your holiday side dish lineup?
 If so, all you need is some butter and fresh herbs, and you’re ready to go.
-Just click on the link below to follow along:
+Just watch the video below to follow along:

 Butter and Herb-Roasted Radish Recipe

-¼ cup melted grass-fed French or Italian butter (or olive oil)
+- ¼ cup melted grass-fed French, Italian or buffalo butter (or olive oil)

 - Preheat your oven to 400 F.